Glen Derwent 1880 (source – LINC)

 When the evacuation of the Norfolk Island colony began in 1807, the former convicts farming on the island were granted land along the banks of the Derwent River as compensation.
 One of these farmers was James Bryan Cullen, an ex-convict “first fleeter” who left Norfolk Island in the “Second Embarkation” on the Porpoise on 26 December 1807.
 Cullen received a grant of land of 65 acres, probably in 1808, part of which Glen Derwent now occupies.

 The oldest structure at Glen Derwent is the sandstone building that houses the stables and hay loft.
 This building is thought to have been the original cottage occupied by Cullen and his wife, Elizabeth Bartlett, and their three children Sophia, Catherine and Elizabeth, until the larger house was built.
 The National Trust have advised that this building may date from as early as 1808, just 4 years after the settlement of Hobart, making it one of the oldest surviving buildings in the Derwent Valley.
+As the Cullens’ farming expanded, they built the large sandstone barn, coach house and carpenters loft and the main house by around 1818.

 Excerpt from the 1814 plan showing Cullen’s land grants (red outline).